 Trends In Pharmaceutical Industry Shaping The Industry In 2021

 1. Use of Artificial Intelligence

 Artificial intelligence (AI) is a term that is becoming increasingly popular across all industries.
 It’s essentially the use of computer systems to perform tasks that would otherwise require human intelligence.
-This includes tasks like decision-making, speech recognition and visual perception.
+This includes tasks like decision-making, speech recognition, and visual perception.
 It also enables the translation of information between different languages.
-The use of AI in the pharmaceutical industry has different roles that are expected to expand, such as accelerating the process of drug discovery and development.
-Some of the areas that will benefit from AI include clinical trials, fraud detection and the overall improvement of medications.
+The use of AI in the pharmaceutical industry has different roles expected to expand, such as accelerating drug discovery and development.
+Some of the areas that will benefit from AI include clinical trials, fraud detection, and the overall improvement of medications.

 2. Greater Acceptance of Medical Marijuana

 Without a doubt, there are some doctors that were not eager to jump on the medical marijuana bandwagon, even after it became more widely accepted.
-This is starting to change and it’s a trend that will continue in 2021.
-Simply put, the perception of cannabidiol (CBD) when used as medication is changing.
-Many of the healthcare professionals that found it difficult to accept in the past cannot deny the benefits that have become evident when using medical marijuana for pain reduction, mood regulation, digestive functions, and vascular health, among other conditions.
+This is starting to change, and it’s a trend that will continue in 2021.
+Simply put, the perception of cannabidiol (CBD) when used as the medication is changing.
+Many healthcare professionals who found it difficult to accept in the past cannot deny the benefits that have become evident when using medical marijuana for pain reduction, mood regulation, digestive functions, and vascular health, among other conditions.
 Subsequently, the pharmaceutical companies recognize the tremendous opportunities that exist.

 3. Precision Medicine